 TheCoupleConnection is not a domestic abuse helpline or charity.
 However, time after time, our users will mention that there have been instances of domestic violence in their relationship and we need to signpost them to external sites for further help and support.

-If you are suffering from domestic violence, or you know someone who is, the below list of organisations could prove useful.
+If you are suffering from domestic violence, or you know someone who is, the below list of organizations could prove useful.

 If you are a woman worried about domestic violence